NikitaVispute/Web-Programming/RESTful Web Service/README.md

-Implement a simple RESTful web service using PHP.
+# Implement a simple RESTful web service using PHP.

+**Technology: PHP, JSON, MySQL.<br>**
+**1. Implemented a RESTful web service that provides information about books.<br>
-Web service provided information about books.
+2. A list of books or a particular book is displayed in JSON format.
+The book information is stored in MySQL database.<br>** **3.
+Web service provided information about books. <br>**

 http://localhost/books will give list of books that are stored in your database.